MicheleTobias/OpenSourceCartography/README.md

 **Clip**

 Clip is helpful for dealing with those polygons that didn't get clipped properly in the QGIS export.
 You'll find the Clip tool in the Object menu at the top of the screen.
-Select the item or group of items you want to clip, along with the polygon you want to clip with, the set the clip.
+Select the item or group of items you want to clip, along with the polygon you want to clip with, then set the clip.
 One of the nice things about Clip in Inkscape is that you can set and release it, so if you need to make adjustments later, undo it by releasing your clip.

 Clip can also be used on images to cut out any polygon shape.
 It works just like clipping a raster in a GIS.